 By the time we had eaten lunch, Bekah had decided to return to the antique store to purchase a smaller basket that had belonged to Isaac Hicks.
 We both went home with treasures and we felt that we had preserved a bit of history.

 As the weeks passed, we still talked about the desk and how beautiful it was and how we hoped that someone who really appreciated it would buy it.
-But one night, it dawned on me that I could actually move something that I already had to make a space for Alfred's desk that I loved.
+But one night, it dawned on me that I could actually move something that I already had to make a space for Alfred's desk (which had been Sara's desk) that I loved.
 Of course!
 And then I hatched a plan to ask Ron if the desk could be my birthday/Christmas gift for several years.
 (My wheels were spinning!)
 He said yes!

 So Bekah and I made a plan to return to the antique store.
 Before we went, I called ahead to be sure that the desk was still there.
 It was . . . and it was now 20% off!